 It’s an honour to return to my hometown and show my work at York Art Gallery.
 I think it is true of most artists, that whatever success they’ve achieved in the wider world, the significance of having that recognised in their hometown or city is totally unique.
 There is both a historical and emotional context which simply isn’t present and cannot be manufactured for any other exhibition.”

-The exhibition will be split into three sections.
+The exhibition is split into three sections.
 These are:

 Pelican Bad Weather Paintings

 Pelican books, the non-fiction, educational imprint of Penguin books, were present in Miller’s childhood home – his dad collected old books, buying ‘lots’ from sale rooms, in the hope of finding a first edition among them.
 The ‘Pelican Bad Weather Paintings’, based on the dust jackets of these books, make wider references to the culture and geography of the North of England.

 Many of the works included in this section make reference to Yorkshire and its coastline.
 Such allusions – drawn most notably from the fishing and seaside towns around the Yorkshire coast, where the artist spent the summer holidays of his formative years – inspired works like BRIDLINGTON 93,000,000 Miles From The Sun and WHITBY The Self Catering Years.
 Apart from the use of language that characterises this series – which Miller attributes to the way “humour replaces or does instead of stoicism in the North of England” – these works also refer formally to Miller’s time in New York, where he experienced first-hand American Abstract Expressionism and Pop Art, all of which can be seen to contribute to the overall make-up of these paintings.

 Penguin Book Covers